-5) Brush Up on your History by Visiting the Fort
+Brush Up on Your History at Fort Mackinac

 This is a Mackinac Island must-do activity!
-The Fort was originally built during the American Revolution and it was the first building to be captured in the War of 1812 (this July 17th marks that day).
-Dripping with history, 14 of the original buildings are inside the fort and you can stop by for a re-enactment or to check out the many historical displays around.
+Fort Mackinac was originally built during the American Revolution and it was the first building to be captured in the War of 1812.
+Dripping with history, 14 of the original buildings are inside the fort and you can stop by for a re-enactment, or check out the many historical displays around.

-6) An Afternoon “Somewhere in Time:” Rent a Carriage before Tea at the Grand Hotel
+Rent a Carriage before Tea at Grand Hotel

-Spend an afternoon in the past: start your day off with a horse-drawn carriage ride at Mackinac Island Carriage Tours.
-See Mackinac Island in the most authentic way, either on the company’s tours of the most iconic Mackinac spots, or in a private tour customized to your group’s interests.
-Then, head up to the Grand Hotel for traditional afternoon tea.
-Served each day in the Parlor from 3:30 to 5 pm, tea includes sherry and champagne, scones, finger sandwiches and pastries, accompanied by a live chamber music performance.
+Start your day off with a horse-drawn carriage ride at Mackinac Island Carriage Tours.
+See Mackinac Island in the most authentic way, either on the company’s tours of the most iconic Mackinac spots or in a private tour customized to your group’s interests.
+Then, head up to Grand Hotel for traditional afternoon tea.
+Served each day in the Parlor from 3:30 to 5 p.m., tea includes sherry and champagne, scones, finger sandwiches and pastries, accompanied by a live chamber music performance.

 The magic of Woods, part of the Grand Hotel, begins before you even get to the restaurant.
 Diners take a short horse-drawn carriage ride into the deep woods of Mackinac Island to a Tudor mansion done in the rustic charm of a Bavarian hunting lodge.
 As you’re taking in the exquisite scenery, enjoy before-dinner drinks at Bobby’s Bar, or try your hand at America’s oldest duckpin bowling alley.

-10) Enjoy an Evening Drink on the Pink Pony Patio
+Enjoy a Drink on the Pink Pony Patio

-Voted the “Number One Patio in Michigan” by the Detroit News, the Pink Pony Patio is a Mackinac Island entertainment staple.
-Enjoy a drink while watching the sun set over the Straits and the last ferry boats take off, then order some food and mix with Mackinac locals and visitors in the ever-crowded bar.
+Voted the “Number One Patio in Michigan” by the Detroit News, the Pink Pony patio is a Mackinac Island entertainment staple.
+Enjoy a drink while watching thesunsett over the Straits and the last ferry boats take off, then order some food and mix with Mackinac locals and visitors in the ever-crowded bar.